 When you create chapters in your RSS.com dashboard (up to 10 per episode), we add them to your RSS feed in two open formats at once:

-Those chapters show up automatically on your RSS.com web player, on Podcasting 2.0 apps (Podverse, Fountain, Castamatic, and others), and, because we include the Podlove format, on Spotify.
-They're also baked into the video when you publish to YouTube via PodViz.
-For the full breakdown of which apps show titles vs. images vs. links, see Chapter element support across apps.
+Because we include both, the chapters you create appear automatically on your RSS.com web player, on Podcasting 2.0 apps (Podverse, Fountain, Castamatic, and others), on Spotify, and on Apple Podcasts — plus they're baked into the video when you publish to YouTube via PodViz.
+For which apps show titles vs. images vs. links, see Chapter element support across apps.

 Spotify

 Your chapters take priority over Spotify's automatic ones.
-Spotify also auto-generates chapters for some shows (currently English only, limited rollout), but per Spotify, “if you add manual chapters, they show instead of your automatic chapters” (Spotify: episode chapters), and your feed chapters count as your chapters.
+Spotify also auto-generates chapters for some shows (English only, limited rollout), but per Spotify, "if you add manual chapters, they show instead of your automatic chapters" (Spotify: episode chapters), and your feed chapters count as your chapters.

 A few Spotify specifics:

-• Spotify may also add AI-reworded “chapter hooks” to titles for discovery; you can turn those off per episode or for the whole show.
+- Spotify may also add AI-reworded "chapter hooks" to titles; you can turn those off per episode or for the whole show.

 Apple Podcasts

-Apple's chapter recommendations: start the first chapter at 00:00:00, include at least three, keep them no shorter than two minutes (and no more than ~6 per hour), and keep titles under 45 characters.
+- Follow Apple's guidelines so your chapters are accepted: start the first chapter at 00:00:00, include at least three, keep them no shorter than two minutes, and keep titles under 45 characters.

 Still stuck?
 Email support@rss.com with your show and the episode and we'll help you sort it out.